WordPress/gutenberg/CONTRIBUTING.md

 ## Contribute to the Documentation

+Please see the [Documentation section](/docs/contributors/document.md) of the Contributor Handbook.

-Documentation is automatically synced from master to the [Gutenberg Documentation Website](https://wordpress.org/gutenberg/handbook/) every 15 minutes.
+Documentation is automatically synced from `master` to the [Gutenberg Handbook](https://wordpress.org/gutenberg/handbook/) every 15 minutes.

-To add a new documentation page, you'll have to create a Markdown file in the [docs](https://github.com/WordPress/gutenberg/tree/master/docs) folder and add an item to the [toc.json](/docs/toc.json).

-### Using links

-It's very likely that at some point you will want to link to other documentation pages.
-It's worth emphasizing that all documents can be browsed in different contexts:
-- Gutenberg Handbook
-- GitHub website
-- npm website

-That's why it's recommended to use absolute links without the `https://github.com/WordPress/gutenberg` part for all files which match the following patterns:
-- `/docs/*.md`
-- `/packages/*/README.md`
-- `/packages/components/src/**/README.md`

-This way they will be properly handled in all three aforementioned contexts.

 ### `@wordpress/component`